jforget/raku-Hamilton2/doc/Hamilton.en.md

 Initialisation
 ==============

-For copyright  reasons, I  will not provide  initialisation programmes for  the  maps of  Risk,  War  on Terror  and  other  games.
-The  only initialisation  programme will  be the  programme dealing  with French regions and departments.
+For copyright  reasons, I  do not provide  initialisation programmes for  the  maps of  Risk,  War  on Terror  and  other  games.
+The  only initialisation  programme is the  programme dealing  with French regions and departments.

 This  initialisation  programme  is  more complicated  than  a  normal